krishnavaidy/MemoryAllocators/README.md

 # Memory allocation
-Tests performance of memory allocators in OpenIndiana and NetBSD
+Tests performance of memory allocators in OpenIndiana, NetBSD and Linux

 # Compile
 make all

 # Run